State lawmakers studying issues in advance of 2024 session

 The Kentucky General Assembly adjourned its 2023 session on March 30.
 We're now in the "Legislative Interim," the period of time between legislative sessions when joint Senate and House committees study the issues members will vote on when the 2024 session begins in January.
 Hundreds of bills and a two-year state budget proposal will be voted on over the course of the 60-day session in 2024.

-You can see some of the issues lawmakers are considering that are of interest to the science community here.
+You can see some of the issues lawmakers considered in the 2023 legislative session that were of interest to the science community here.